Meet Fr. Abraham Orapankal, Pastor of St. Matthias

 Letters from Fr.
 Abraham

-- 5th Sunday in Ordinary TimeDear Friends, Glad to be back: My home trip was a very happy experience, especially because I had not taken… Read more: 5th Sunday in Ordinary Time
+- Sixth Sunday in Ordinary TimeDear Friends, My home visit was very refreshing.
+My time with my family, especially with my 91-year-old mom, was very… Read more: Sixth Sunday in Ordinary Time

-- The Epiphany of the LordDear Friends, Today we celebrate the Feast of Epiphany.
-Our noon Mass has often been a bi-lingual Mass.
-Three Kings… Read more: The Epiphany of the Lord
+- The Epiphany of the LordDear Friends, Merry Christmas, as we keep the feast of the Epiphany today.
+It is good to know that our… Read more: The Epiphany of the Lord

-- 4th Sunday of Advent– Christmas EveDear Friends, Merry Christmas!
-Yes, even though today is the Fourth Sunday of Advent, today is also Christmas Eve and… Read more: 4th Sunday of Advent– Christmas Eve
+- 4th Sunday of AdventDear Friends, Merry Christmas!
+Yes, even though today is the Fourth Sunday of Advent, Christmas is getting close…and it is… Read more: 4th Sunday of Advent